Kamohelo02/quantium-starter-repo/README.md

 Processing Steps:

-Filtered rows to keep only Pink Morsels transactions.
+-Filtered rows to keep only Pink Morsels transactions.
-Cleaned the price column (removed $ symbols and redundant values).
+-Cleaned the price column (removed $ symbols and redundant values).
-Created a sales column by multiplying quantity and price.
+-Created a sales column by multiplying quantity and price.
-Extracted only the required columns: sales, date, region.
+-Extracted only the required columns: sales, date, region.
-Merged data from all three files into a single cleaned dataset.
+-Merged data from all three files into a single cleaned dataset.
-Output: final_sales.csv – a consolidated, cleaned dataset ready for visualization.
+-Output: final_sales.csv – a consolidated, cleaned dataset ready for visualization.
 <img width="1920" height="1036" alt="Screenshot (591)" src="https://github.com/user-attachments/assets/b96320a4-a924-40d6-88b6-e7adcb5d489e" />